 When your hands aren’t visibly dirty, an alcohol-based hand gel containing at least 60% alcohol is a good choice.

-Squeeze about a tablespoon of gel into the palm of one hand.
+Squeeze about 1 tablespoon of gel into the palm of your hand.

-Rub your hands together briskly, cleaning the backs of your hands, the palms, between your fingers, and up the wrists.
+Rub your hands together briskly.
+Clean the backs of your hands, the palms, between your fingers, and up the wrists.